How To Taste Your Way Through The Real Little Italy, NYC

 Forget Little Italy in Manhattan, if you want to eat your way through the REAL Little Italy, then head to Arthur Avenue in the Bronx for a true Italian tasting.

 The main street is called Arthur Avenue.
+Here is a walking map of the area:

-These Italian owned establishments believe in 5 things: Family, Faith, Food, Friends and Forever.
+These Italian-owned establishments believe in 5 things: Family, Faith, Food, Friends, and Forever.

 Lucky for us, they are open for business 6 days a week to enjoy the homemade taste of Italy.